 What is teamwork?

-Teamwork is about making sure every member of your working team feels valued, understands their roles and contributes effectively to the team goal.
-It\'s also about getting a job done quicker by dividing projects into bite-sized chunks.
+Teamwork can be defined as collaborating as a group to complete a task.
+A successful team is often effective and efficient and completes a task far quicker than a group working individually.
+Teamwork can be about making sure every member of your working team feels valued, understands their roles and contributes effectively to the team goal.
+It's also about getting a job done quicker by dividing projects into bite-sized chunks.

 - Delegating tasks to the right people with the right skills

 - Making sure everyone understands their role and responsibilities

 - Giving constructive feedback and support

 - Creating enthusiasm and initiative within a team

 - Collaborating to improve an outcome or develop ideas